-The applicant is proposing to change the land use designation to 'Mixed Use' to the subject lands.
+The applicant is proposing to change the land use designation to 'Mixed Use' and to add 'Site Specific Policy Area No. 62' to the subject lands.
 The Mixed Use land use designation plays an important role in achieving the planned function of the MTSA intensification area.
 Lands designated Mixed Use have the capacity to accommodate additional density and intensification of uses.
 Development and redevelopment of lands within lands designated Mixed Use must implement a high standard of urban design.
-The Floor Space Ratio (FSR) requirements for all new residential or mixed use building development or redevelopment within lands designated Mixed Use will be a minimum Floor Space Ratio of 0.6 and a maximum Floor Space Ratio of 4.0 within a Major Transit Station Area.
+The applicant is proposing to add a Site Specific Policy Area No. 62 to the subject lands to allow for a maximum Floor Space Ratio (FSR) of 8.5 whereas the Mixed Use policies only permit a maximum Floor Space Ratio of 4.0.